What Makes A Successful Watermark and When to Use It!

 To Watermark?
 Or not to Watermark?

 There are photographers that stand firmly on both sides of this debate.
 Ultimately it is your choice as the artist.
 And isn’t that part of the fun of being your own photography boss?
 You get to make all the fun decisions!
-There are compelling reasons to watermark on occasion, and there are also reasons to avoid it.
+There are compelling reasons to use a photography watermark on occasion, and there are also reasons to avoid it.

 Image Stealing...
 It's a real thing.

-A watermark may (or may not) reduce the likelihood that someone will use your image without your permission.
+A photography watermark may (or may not) reduce the likelihood that someone will use your image without your permission.
 In the best-case scenario, some folks are well-intentioned and unaware of copyright infringement laws.
 If someone uses your image without your knowledge and your watermark stays in-tact, then those viewing it will have an opportunity to see from where the image came.
 They may even look up your information, providing potential new business for you.

 On the flip side, some may want to use your image and specifically wish to take credit or, at the least, give you no credit for your work.
 The term for this is “copyright infringement.”
 You can find a formal definition HERE.
 A user can edit or crop out your watermark and post your photo wherever they’d like.
 It is effortless for them if you choose to place your watermark in a small corner or an area of the picture with minimal detail.
 There are several apps readily available that will do just that with merely a few quick clicks.